Retirement Savings – Your Retirement

 How much is it?

-New Zealand Superannuation after tax rates that took effect on 1 April 2012 are:
+New Zealand Superannuation after tax at an M tax code, that took effect on 1 April 2018 are:

 *Source: Ministry of Social Development.
 All taxed at M code, net rates.